 The Risk Retention Group will not solicit or sell insurance in this State, or otherwise operate in this State, if the Group is in hazardous financial condition or is financially impaired.

-The Risk Retention Group will not issue any insurance policy in this State which provides coverage prohibited generally by statute of this State or declared unlawful by the highest court of this State whose law applies to such policy.
+In accordance with the LRRA, the terms of any insurance policy provided by the Risk Retention Group shall not provide or be construed to provide insurance policy coverage prohibited generally by State statute or declared unlawful by the highest court of the State whose law applies to such policy.

-The Risk Retention Group has submitted a registration fee of $ , if applicable, payable to the Insurance Commissioner [Director, Superintendent] of this State.

-, The Risk Retention Group will comply with all other applicable state laws.
+To the extent required by the LRRA, the Risk Retention Group will comply with all other applicable state laws.

-The Risk Retention Group will notify the Insurance Commissioner [Director, Superintendent] as to any subsequent changes in any of the items included in this form.
+The Risk Retention Group will notify the Insurance Commissioner [Director, Superintendent] as to any subsequent changes in any of the items included in this form (except for items #1f, #8 and #10).

 The undersigned hereby swear and affirm that the foregoing statements and information regarding their principal, the (Name of Risk Retention Group) are true and correct.